stofnun-arna-magnussonar/IceStaBS-Eval/README.md

 # IceStaBS-Eval

-This repository contains tools to evaluate the performance of automatic spelling and grammar correction tools on the Icelandic language, by using the Icelandic Standardization Benchmark Set: Spelling and Punctuation (IceStaBS-SP) benchmark set.
+IceStaBS-Eval is a Python (3.10+) package for evaluating the performance of automatic spelling and grammar correction tools on the Icelandic language, by using the Icelandic Standardization Benchmark Set: Spelling and Punctuation (IceStaBS:SP) benchmark set.

 # Overview